Stone cladding: pros and cons, types, costs and more

 Natural stone cladding is an increasingly popular choice for new projects in New Zealand thanks to its alluring aesthetics and strong physical traits.
 But what exactly are the pros and cons of stone cladding and is it the best choice for all in this day and age?

-Natural stones have been used as a cladding material for literally thousands of years, revered for their extreme durability, long lifespan, unique colour tones and more.
+Natural stones have been used as a cladding material for thousands of years, revered for their extreme durability, long lifespan, unique colour tones and more.
 However, there are many excellent types of cladding on the market in New Zealand so you want to be sure it's the best choice for you before making that final decision.

 There are many benefits to choosing natural stone cladding for your home that range from functional and practical to aesthetic and stylistic.